siefkenj/pretext-book/packages/docs/README.md

 ### Adding element and attribute file templates

 When the schema is updated, to get new template files for new elements or attributes, you can run a script to add just missing pages.
-This can be done with `tsx`, from the root of the `pacckages/docs` folder:
+This can be done with `vite-node`, from the root of the `packages/docs` folder:

 ```
-npx tsx scripts/create-element-templates.ts
+npx vite-node scripts/create-element-templates.ts
 ```

 New files will be put directly into the `pages/reference/` folders (either `elements` or `attributes`).

-To update the list of elements to be displayed, run `npx tsx scripts/dump-all-elements.ts` and copy the output to the appropriate place in `pages/reference/_meta.tsx`.
+To update the list of elements to be displayed, run `npx vite-node scripts/dump-all-elements.ts` and copy the output to the appropriate place in `pages/reference/_meta.tsx`.

 After doing this, restart `npm run dev` to see changes.